joshuaDeal/search-sasquatch/README.md

 ## init.sh
 Initializes a database for storing webpages and the metadata collected from them.
 Also, creates a user account for managing that database.

+## purge.sh
+Purges old data from database after it reaches a specific age.
+Should be run as a cron job periodically.

 ## crawler.py
 Webcrawler.
 Crawls the internet for new urls and outputs its findings to a file called 'raw-urls.txt'.